 vcylarim

-The parameter “-nperm 1000” specifies that permutation tests with 1000 permutations are done.
-These tests compare the three layers (deep, middle, superficial) against each other.
+If the option ‘-3bins true’ is set to ‘true’, then ‘-nperm’ specifies the the number of random permutations will be performed to obtain z-values for the tests to compare the three layers (deep, middle, superficial) against each other.
 During the permutations, a null distribution is estimated by randomly permuting the cortical depth values.
-If “-nperm” is set to zero, then no permutations are done, and crude approximations are returned.
+If “-nperm” is set to zero, then no permutations are done, and crude approximations to these z-values are returned.

 Parameters of ‘vcylarim’